pavandachetty/aws-session-manager/README.md

 AWS Systems Manager Session Manager is a fully managed AWS service that allows you to securely connect to your EC2 instances, on-premises servers, and virtual machines without the need to open inbound ports, manage bastion hosts, or SSH keys.

-í´‘ Key Features of Session Manager
+ðŸ”‘ Key Features of Session Manager
 | Feature                    | Description                                                                                                            |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------------- |
 | **No SSH Needed**          | Connect to EC2 instances without SSH or RDPâ€”purely through AWS console or CLI.                                         |